binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle0/manuscript/markdown/main/chapter4.md

 ### Architecture

 There are no architects on the Scrum Team, just Developers.
 Some of those developers have architect qualities.
-They often the ones who step back to see the bigger picture, and understand the interactions between components and the people using the software, including every aspect of the end product, the people intending to use it, and the risks.
+They are often the ones who step back to see the bigger picture, and understand the interactions between components and the people using the software, including every aspect of the end product, the people intending to use it, and the risks.

 Agile architecture includes some design up front, in collaboration with the team and everyone with a vested interest.
 Agile architecture is not siloed, it is part of development, just as it is with requirements analysis and testing; all done in parallel.